France, Germany to map out tech industry oversight plan

 1 Min Read

-PARIS (Reuters) - France and Germany plan to map out a European Union oversight plan for the digital industry aimed at tackling tax avoidance by the industry's big players, organizing finance for start-ups, and cyber security, the French president's office said on Thursday.
+PARIS, July 13 (Reuters) - France and Germany plan to map out a European Union oversight plan for the digital industry aimed at tackling tax avoidance by the industry's big players, organising finance for start-ups, and cyber security, the French president's office said on Thursday.

 "It wil be prepared for the EU digital summit taking place in Tallinn at the end of September," a presidential official said.